mistersingh179/bw-dashboard/README.md

 - UI to see the winning campaign on webpage

 ## Pending issues

-- css backround for the ads
-  - input box with style tag
-- add ip address to logs
   - add child logger to request object
   - use middleware to add it
 - pagination size to persist across pages